Denny Januar Ali

-Denny Januar Ali, known as Denny JA (born 4 January 1963 in Palembang, South Sumatra) is a writer, political consultant, intellectual, litterateur, entrepreneur, and researcher.
+Denny Januar Ali, known as Denny JA (born 4 January 1963) is an Indonesian writer, political consultant, intellectual, litterateur, entrepreneur, and researcher.
 In 2021, the Essay Poetry Community nominated him as a nominee for the Nobel Prize in Literature.
 In Indonesia, Denny JA is listed as the second person ever to be nominated as a Nobel Literature nominee after Pramoedya Ananta Toer.
 He holds records in the academic, political, social media, literature and cultural worlds in Indonesia.

 Denny JA was named by Time magazine in 2015 as one of 30 most influential people on the Internet.
 This recognition was regarding his role in utilizing social media in shaping public opinion and polls in Indonesia's 2014 presidential election.